zSnout/v5.zsnout.com/README.md

+> This project has been deprecated.
+All code has been left as is for historical purposes.
+The sucessor to this project is being built with Vue at [zSnout/zsnout.com](https://github.com/zSnout/zsnout.com).

 This is the source code for the third iteration of https://zsnout.com/.
 For more information, check out JSDoc comments, which are available on all exported members.
 Additionally, expected environment variables are included in the NodeJS.ProcessEnv interface.

 - [Versioning System](#versioning-system)